sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 ```

 This introduces a data race, since both `x` and `y` are concurrently read and modified.
 Thus, the originally well-defined program is transformed into one that is undefined.
+This program that looks race-free to the programmer can now segfault or run `rm -rf /` or whatever!

 ### Rewriting of Adjacent Data

-Given the following struct definition:
+Consider the following struct definition containing bit-fields:

 ```c
 struct {int a:17; int b:15} x;
 ```
+Bit-fields have a fixed number of contiguous bits in memory allocated to them.
+In the above case, `a` has been allocated 17 bits followed by `b` which has
+been allocated 15 bits.
+All these bits are adjacent memory locations, which
+makes bit-fields great for efficiently packing data.

-A compiler may generate a data race from the following concurrent field assignments:
+Consider the following concurrent field assignments:

 ```c
 x.a = 42; //thread1